continuedev/continue/docs/docs/troubleshooting.md

 ## I installed Continue, but don't see the sidebar window

 By default the Continue window is on the left side of VS Code, but it can be dragged to right side as well, which we recommend in our tutorial.
 In the situation where you have previously installed Continue and moved it to the right side, it may still be there.
 You can reveal Continue either by using cmd/ctrl+L or by clicking the button in the top right of VS Code to open the right sidebar.

+## I'm getting a 404 error from OpenAI

+If you have entered a valid API key and model, but are still getting a 404 error from OpenAI, this may be because you need to add credits to your billing account.
+You can do so from the [billing console](https://platform.openai.com/settings/organization/billing/overview).
+If you just want to check that this is in fact the cause of the error, you can try adding $1 to your account and checking whether the error persists.

 # Still having trouble?